TheNetworkOfficial/mt-02-candidate-website/frontend/src/assets/content/issues/health.md

 The reformation of the American healthcare system is extremely important, but it is not a task that will happen overnight, and in the meantime, the programs we have must be preserved.
 From day one in office, I will not only advocate for, but actively work to expand access to Medicare, Medicaid, and veteran healthcare services.
 Critics say that these programs are “wasteful” and “costly”.
 I say so what?
 The government exists to SERVE the American people.
 To expect the people of our nation to contribute, through their labors, service, and taxes, just to turn around in their hours of need and deny them access to lifesaving treatments is an unacceptable betrayal of the peoples trust.

-Additionally, I would support, or author legislation to investigate the exorbitant prices of lifesaving drugs, hospital stays, and preventative care.
+**2. Drug Price Control** Additionally, I would support, or author legislation to investigate the exorbitant prices of lifesaving drugs, hospital stays, and preventative care.
 When exorbitant costs unsupported by manufacturing costs and reasonable profits are uncovered, I would rabidly advocate for, and if necessary author legislation myself to sanction the offending company, hospital, or pharmaceutical company, finding any and all way to punish them for their extortion of the American people.

-**How these policies directly benefit MT-02 residents:**
+## How these policies directly benefit MT-02 residents:
 While not directed exclusively at the residents of MT-02, by combating the rising cost of healthcare, and taking an aggressive stance against areas of the healthcare industry that seek to actively undermine the American people, MT-02 would see direct benefit in the form of lower drug prices and healthcare costs, which would be a net benefit for every citizen.

 Additionally, as a counter to critics and budget hawks, by making the residents of MT-02, or any district in the nation, healthier, it extends the working life of citizens, reduces drain on social services and disability, and increases the median lifespan and quality of life.
 That is an investment in the American people, and the American people are worth investing in.